Richard Arthur Hayward: Early life and education

+Tribal recognition and land claims

-Hayward's grandmother Elizabeth George died in May 1973.
-She was the last member of the Pequot Indian tribe, and she still lived on the 214 acre Pequot Indian reservation.
+Hayward's grandmother Elizabeth George Plouffe died in May 1973.
+She was the last member of the Pequot Indian tribe to live on the 214 acre Pequot Indian reservation in the 1970s.
 She was the only person living on the reservation, so the land passed back to the State of Connecticut when she died.
-Hayward's family, however, thought that the land should belong to them, not to an Indian tribe, so they attempted to lay claim to it.

 In 1975, Hayward met with Thomas Tureen, the head of the Coalition of Eastern Native Americans (CENA), who helped him initiate a land claim on his family's behalf.
 Tureen and Hayward also discussed obtaining federal recognition from the federal government for his group.
-Connecticut Governor Ella Grasso gave state recognition in 1976 to Hayward's group as an Indian organization, which called itself the Western Pequots.
-In 1979, Hayward and the Western Pequots were given a $12,000 grant from the Department of Housing and Urban Development (HUD) to create an economic development plan for the reservation.
+In 1976, Connecticut Governor Ella Grasso gave state tribal recognition to Hayward's organization, the Western Pequots.
+In 1979, Hayward and the Western Pequots received a $12,000 grant from the Department of Housing and Urban Development (HUD) to create an economic development plan for the reservation.
 The group then received a $1.2 million loan from HUD in 1979 for the construction of 15 houses.
-Hayward appointed his cousin John Holder as executive director of the housing project.
+Hayward appointed his cousin John Holder (Pequot) as executive director of the housing project.

-In 1982, Hayward and his associates devised a way to bypass the official process of acquiring Federal recognition of an Indian tribe, which legally required the involvement of the Bureau of Indian Affairs (BIA).
-Their approach allowed the Western Pequot group to avoid the BIA altogether, because they did not have any sort of historical records or any way to demonstrate the "blood quantum" requirements which proved that they were an actual, historical Indian tribe.
+In 1982, Hayward and his associates worked to achieve federal recognition of the Mashantucket Pequot Indian Tribe.
+Instead of undergoing the system processed by the Bureau of Indian Affairs's Office of Indian Affairs, they gained recognition through U.S. Congress's passage of the Mashantucket Pequot Settlement Act in 1983.

 They were represented at the Congressional hearing concerning their proposed settlement bill by Tureen and a lawyer named Jackson King.
 King worked out a deal with Tureen that, in the proposed settlement bill, they would also ask the Federal government to give them enough money to buy out the landowners whom King was representing.
 That bill was approved by the Senate in February 1983.

 President Reagan vetoed the bill, however, stating that it would set a dangerous precedent for creating other new tribes, but Senator Lowell Weicker began to lobby against the President.
-He raised Congressional supporters who threatened to override the veto, so President Reagan compromised; and thus the Western Pequots were given Federal recognition, calling themselves the Mashantucket Pequot Tribe of Connecticut.
+He raised Congressional supporters who threatened to override the veto, so President Reagan compromised; and thus the Western Pequots were given Federal recognition.